 Lillian Moore, Council President Pro-Tem, Highland Hills, Ohio

 Linda Omobien, Councilmember, Akron, Ohio

 Kimyada Wellington, Trustee, Maywood, Ill.

-    Beverly M Williams, Commissioner, Lauderdale Lakes, Fla.
+Beverly M Williams, Vice Mayor, Lauderdale Lakes, Fla.

 Cynthia Wright-Toles, Councilmember, Gadsden, Ala.

 Advisory Council (WIMG Past Presidents who remain in elected office):

 M. Margaret Bates, Commissioner, Lauderhill, Fla.

 Kathy Maness, Councilmember, Lexington, S.C.

 Joining a constituency group is an NLC member benefit.
 With the exception of the Asian Pacific American Municipal Officials, you don't have to pay a yearly membership fee.
 By joining a constituency group, you can receive policy and legislative updates, access to the group network and special updates related to NLC annual and summer conferences.